 The Grenfell tragedy has left a legacy that is adversely affecting leaseholders and lenders.
-Walker Morris Banking Litigation specialists Louise Power and Sandip Singh explain and offer their legal and practical advice.
+Walker Morris Banking Litigation specialists Louise Power explains and offer their legal and practical advice.

 What is the issue?

 The Grenfell tragedy occurred in June 2017 and subsequent investigations have raised a number of concerns with fire safety and construction practices within blocks of leasehold flats throughout the length and breadth of the UK.
 Two are of immediate concern to lenders: cladding and general fire safety construction.

 The many issues for lenders arising from this situation include the value of security being adversely affected (in many cases severely); and extra safety and security measures increasing services charges (which puts additional financial pressure on leasehold customers and increases the risk of default and forfeiture and/or eats into equity where lenders step in to meet payments).
 The situation is also leading to a new breed of ‘mortgage prisoner’ and vulnerable customer.
 As well as commercial considerations, all of this has TCF/regulatory and reputational ramifications for lenders.

 In relation to cladding, there are two major classes: ACM (Aluminium Composite Material) cladding and HPL (Hire Pressure Laminate) cladding.
 ACM cladding, which was the type used at Grenfell, has been identified as the greatest risk.
 Around 200 private sector developments of over 18 metres in height have been identified as having ACM cladding.
 It is unknown how many developments with unsafe cladding are below 18 metres and, in those buildings, whilst evacuation might be easier, the cladding nevertheless represents a safety risk.
 The second class, HPL cladding, is also dangerous and has many of the same highly combustible features of ACM.